Fountain pen ink: History

+The French company Herbin, established 1670 by Jacques Herbin, is credited as being the first fountain ink manufacturer in the world.
+Jaques Herbin established his business in Paris to produce sealing wax after multiples journeys to India, as he was employed by the Compagnie des Indes Orientales.
+During those journeys he collected the ideas and ingredients to start his business.
+Herbin then expanded into quality writing ink.

+Herbin manufactured inks from East India Company trading posts in Pondicherry, India, and Mahé, Seychelles.
+The J. Herbin company made ink for the King of France, Louis XIV, and a black ink exclusively of Victor Hugo, author of The Hunchback of Notre Dame and Les Miserables.

 Composition

 Fountain pen ink is almost exclusively dye-based because fountain pens operate on the principle of capillary action.
 Pigment-based inks (which contain solid pigment particles in a liquid suspension) tend to clog the narrow passages of the pen.
 India ink, a carbon pigment-based ink, also contains a binder, gum arabic, which can quickly clog such pens.
 Some pigmented inks do exist for fountain pens, but these nanoparticle inks use pigments that are very finely ground to reduce the chance of clogging.
-They have the advantage of being waterproof and are used by artists who want to draw lines that won't be affected by a watercolour wash.
+They have the advantage of being waterproof and are used by artists who want to draw lines that will not be affected by a watercolour wash.

 The ideal fountain pen ink is free-flowing, free of sediment, and non-corrosive.
 These qualities may be compromised in the interests of permanence, manufacturability and in order to use some widely available dyes.

-A form of ink that predates fountain pens by centuries is iron gall ink.
-This blue-black ink is made from iron salts and tannic acid from vegetable sources.
-Prior to the ready availability of manufactured ink, iron gall ink was often homemade.
-Stark's ink was one iron gall ink recipe, named after the Scottish chemist who devised it after spending several decades experimenting with hundreds of formulations.